 \section{Conclusion}

 We have proposed a novel framework for modeling the hemodynamics in task fMRI.
 The new model is shown to more accurately detect brain activity compared to traditional parametric and nonparametric LTI models.
 We model the predicted BOLD directly with a GP prior, as a part of larger time series regression model.
 We also introduce an identifying transformation that solves the challenging identification problem present in bilinear models in the JDE context.
-This can be done due to problem specific constraints related to the hemodynamics.
 Our new framework gives researchers the opportunity to ask new kinds of questions related to hemodynamics, especially with regard to non-linear effects.